A general approximator for strong-field ionization rates: Abstract

 \section{Abstract}

+We address the long-standing problem of determining accurate, time-resolved ionization rates for atoms in strong laser fields, a quantity that is fundamental to attosecond science.
 We show that it is possible to retrieve sub-optical-cycle dynamics of strong-field ionization from ionization probabilities obtained for a set of few-cycle laser pulses that covers a sufficiently broad parameter space.
-To this end, we introduce a General Approximator for Strong-Field Ionization Rates (GASFIR).
-Unlike existing analytical models of multiphoton ionization, GASFIR is a retrieval tool.
-It has a few adjustable parameters that provide the flexibility required to accurately reconstruct \emph{ab initio} data.
-At the same time, GASFIR imposes only the most essential constraints on ionization rates, which makes it suitable for time-domain investigations of complex quantum phenomena that influence strong-field ionization.
-We benchmark GASFIR for atomic hydrogen.
-By examining the quasistatic limit of GASFIR, we demonstrate its relationship to well-established theories of tunneling ionization and show that it accurately reproduces published quasistatic rates for tunneling ionization.
+To this end, we introduce the General Approximator for Strong-Field Ionization Rates (GASFIR), a retrieval tool that uses a few adjustable parameters to accurately reconstruct \emph{ab initio} data.
+By imposing only essential physical constraints, our model provides a versatile framework for time-domain investigations of strong-field ionization and the role of ionization dynamics in attosecond metrology and lightwave electronics.

 \keywords{strong-field ionization, photoconductive sampling, attosecond physics, quantum tunneling, lightwave electronics}